NordicSemiconductor/pc-ble-driver/README.md

 # nRF5 Bluetooth Low Energy GAP/GATT driver

 ## Introduction
-pc-ble-driver is a static and shared library that provides serial port communication (using SoftDevice API serialization) to an nRF5x IC running the connectivity firmware included.
+pc-ble-driver consists of a set of static and shared libraries that provide serial port communication (using SoftDevice API serialization) to an nRF5x IC running the connectivity firmware included.
-It is a C/C++ library that can be interfaced directly but it is more often used by higher level bindings:
+The C/C++ libraries that can be interfaced directly but are more often used by higher level bindings:

 * [pc-ble-driver-js  JavaScript bindings](https://github.com/NordicSemiconductor/pc-ble-driver-js)
 * [pc-ble-driver-py  Python bindings](https://github.com/NordicSemiconductor/pc-ble-driver-py)

-The library is included as a submodule by the repositories above, and it should be built as part of them.
+The libraries are included as a submodule by the repositories above, and they should be built as part of them.

 ## License